-Buyers using the Home At Last™ Mortgage Credit Certificate (MCC) program may be subject to a recapture tax if they sell their home within 9 years of purchase.
+Buyers obtaining a Mortgage Credit Certificate (MCC) may be required to pay a Federal Recapture Tax if they sell their home within 9 years from the date of purchase.

 - The home is sold within the first 9 years of the purchase date, AND